 When you go to a drug rehabilitation center, you will meet other veterans like yourself.
 You will become part of a community where you can share experiences and support each other.

 When you leave a drug rehab center, you’ll be ready to live a healthier life.
 You’ll no longer rely on addictive substances to cope with stress.
 Your recovery will be more successful.
 And you’ll have learned valuable skills to prevent future addictions.

-How Long Does It Take To Recover From A Substance Abuse Problem?
+How Long Does It Take for a Veteran to Recover From A Substance Abuse Problem?

 It depends on the severity of your addiction and the type of drug treatment you receive.

 For example, if you only drink occasionally, it might take three months to recover fully.
 However, if you regularly consume large amounts of alcohol, it could take up to six months to completely eliminate your substance use.